quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part103_18.3.2_Analysis.md

 #### Heat Capacity at Constant Volume

-Background context: Compute the heat capacity at constant volume, \( C_V \), as a function of temperature by averaging temperatures over multiple initial conditions.
+Background context: Compute the heat capacity at constant volume, $C_V$, as a function of temperature by averaging temperatures over multiple initial conditions.

 :p How do you compute and plot the heat capacity for 16 particles in a box?